 The carbon monoxide (CO) alarm pattern is four quick beeps with voice "Warning!
-Carbon Monoxide" (voice models only) repeating every 5 seconds.
-The red LED blinks in time with the alarm pattern only on the alarm(s) that detected the hazard (initiating alarm).
-On DC power only, after 4 minutes in CO alarm the alarm nattern will only occur every 60s.
+Carbon Monoxide" (voice models only) repeating every 5 seconds .
+The red LED blinks in time with the alarm pattern.
+After 4 minutes in CO alarm the alarm pattern will only occur every 60s.

-WARNING: ACTUATION OF THIS DEVICE INDICATES THE PRESENCE OF CARBON MONOXIDE (CO) WHICH CAN KILL YOU IF ALARM SIGNAL SOUNDS:
+WARNING: ACTUATION OF THIS DEVICE INDICATES THE PRESENCE OF CARBON MONOXIDE (CO) WHICH CAN KILL YOU.
+IF ALARM SIGNAL SOUNDS:

-- 1) IMMEDIATELY MOVE TO FRESH AIR OUTDOORS OR BY AN OPEN DOOR/WINDOW DO A HEAD COUNT TO CHECK THAT ALL PERSONS ARE ACCOUNTED FOR DO NOT RE-ENTER THE PREMISES.
-OR MOVE AWAY FROM THE OPEN DOOR/WINDOW UNTIL THE EMERGENCY SERVICES.
-RESPONDERS HAVE ARRIVED.
-THE PREMISES HAVE BEEN AIRED OUT, AND YOUR AI ARM REMAINS IN ITS NORMAL CONDITION - 2) CALL YOUR LOCAL EMERGENCY SERVICE (FIRE DEPARTMENT OR 911)
+- 1) IMMEDIATELY MOVE TO FRESH AIR OUTDOORS OR BY AN OPEN DOOR/WINDOW.
+DO A HEAD COUNT TO CHECK THAT ALL PERSONS ARE ACCOUNTED FOR.
+DO NOT RE-ENTER THE PREMISES OR MOVE AWAY FROM THE OPEN DOOR/WINDOW UNTIL THE EMERGENCY SERVICES RESPONDERS HAVE ARRIVED, THE PREMISES HAVE BEEN AIRED OUT, AND YOUR ALARM REMAINS IN ITS NORMAL CONDITION. - 2) CALL YOUR LOCAL EMERGENCY SERVICE (FIRE DEPARTMENT OR 911)